-Students will learn how to motivate and lead kitchen teams, identify and asses operational and service issues, plan food production, schedule work flow and understand legal compliance issues, and plan, prepare and cost your own menu.
+Students will learn how to motivate and lead kitchen teams, identify and assess operational and service issues, plan food production, schedule workflow, and understand legal compliance issues, and plan, prepare and cost your their own menu.

-After completing your study, your possible job titles include but are not limited to: Chef de Cuisine (Head Chef or First Chef), Sous Chef (also known as Second Chef, they are second in charge), Chef de Partie (also known as a Demi Chef are in charge of a certain section of the kitchen).
-Samples of content covered in the course include:
+After completing your studies, your possible job titles include but are not limited to: Chef de Cuisine (Head Chef or First Chef), Sous Chef (also known as Second Chef, as they are second in charge), Chef de Partie (also known as a Demi Chef, they are in charge of a certain section of the kitchen).

 - Produce meat, poultry and seafood dishes.